decherd/fh_blog/posts/hello-fasthtml-monsterui.md

 ## This blog was built in a day with FastHTML and MonsterUI

 I'm just getting started myself with FastHTML and MonsterUI, but I've already built this blog with it.
 As of this publishing, it already has tag filtering and a responsive design.
 Each blog post is a markdown file that is rendered to HTML.
+You can check out the source code on [GitHub](https://github.com/decherd/fh_blog).

 Check out some of these other blogs built with FastHTML: